catseye/Fountain/doc/Design-of-Fountain.md

 grammar in the worst case.
 Maybe; I haven't thought much about this yet.
 My initial impression is that it seems a bit artificial.

+#### Does all this talk of complexity classes even mean anything?

+In the end it means very little.
+The whole purpose of Fountain is to permit the construction of grammars that can both parse and generate _efficiently_.
+So I think we can reasonably assume that most of the time the grammar author will aim to construct something that runs in polynomial time, even though they have all of PSPACE at their disposal.
+Restricting Fountain to express exactly the CSLs is more of a theoretically satisfying goal than a practical one.

 ### Why would we want to support local variables?

 Say we want to parse any amounts of whitespace between tokens, but